 The SCCP NLP Practitioner Certificate Hypnotherapy In Surrey Take your first step with the SCCP.
 We will have you positively on your way to a lasting fuller, happier and richer life.

 Neuro-Linguistic Programming, NLP, encompasses the three most influential components involved in the human experience: neurology, language and programming.
-Not necessarily an NLP explanation however, programming might be considered as the way that we respond to our environment.
+Not necessarily an NLP explanation, however, programming might be considered to be the way we respond to our environment.